Skip to main content

 RPC (request/reply) is a popular pattern to implement with a messaging broker like RabbitMQ.
 Tutorial 6 demonstrates its implementation with a variety of clients.
 The typical way to do this is for RPC clients to send requests that are routed to a long lived (known) server queue.
 The RPC server(s) consume requests from this queue and then send replies to each client using the queue named by the client in the reply-to header.

-The direct reply-to feature allows RPC clients to receive replies directly from their RPC server, without going through a reply queue.
-"Directly" here still means going through the same connection and a RabbitMQ node; there is no direct network connection between RPC client and RPC server processes.
+With Direct Reply-to, RPC clients will receive replies directly from their RPC server, without going through a reply queue.
+"Directly" here still means going through the same channel and a RabbitMQ node; there is no direct network connection between RPC client and RPC server processes.

 How to Use Direct Reply-to